All About Metal Braces

 This is what everyone wants to know, but it’s one we don’t have a concrete answer for.
 Every mouth is different, and every patient responds to treatment in their own way.
 Treatment time with metal braces will be different every time.

-The average time spent in metal braces is around 18 to 22 moths, but could be shorter or longer, depending on the individual.
+The average time spent in metal braces is around 18 to 22 months, but could be shorter or longer, depending on the individual.
 We have patients in braces for as little as six months.
 But for complex issues, it can take over three years to complete the process.

 With metal braces, you can see signs of improvement in just a short period of time, and that gives you confidence during the treatment process.